 Wesley has had extensive experience with a wide variety of technologies in the electrical and software arts.
 He has represented clients in patent and trade secret matters involving virtual and augmented reality, artificial intelligence and machine learning, cloud computing, digital image processing, search technology, data and memory management, cellular and radio communications, GPS and radiolocation systems, RFID, financial trading and asset management, consumer electronics, medical devices and mechanical systems.

 Before entering law school, Wesley was a communications systems engineer at Boeing’s Satellite Development Center.
-He worked to design, build and test spacecraft, analyzing component, sub-system and overall system performance in the anticipated environment of space.
+He worked to design, build and test spacecraft, analyzing component, subsystem and overall system performance in the anticipated space environment.